 Wednesday May 11, 1977 -

 Hot and windy.
-A fire broke out behind big hill above airstrip.
+The fire broke out behind big hill above airstrip.
 Two water bombers came in and they got it under control about 6 p.m.
 Burning in muskeg yet below hill.

 Thursday May 12th -